breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 !!! example "Example: "

-    Add this block of code, containing the first function, below the users.
+    Add this block of code, containing the first function, below the users variable.

     ```js
       const getUserByUsername = (username) => {